o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-aws-s3-presign-sc.md

+description: ' Generate a presigned URL for an &S3; object with &script-canvas; in &ALYlong;. '
+slug: cloud-canvas-cloud-gem-aws-s3-presign-sc
+title: Generating an &S3; Presigned URL With Script Canvas
+---
 # Generating an Amazon S3 Presigned URL With Script Canvas<a name="cloud-canvas-cloud-gem-aws-s3-presign-sc"></a>

 You can use [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) to share Amazon S3 objects with others\.
 The **Presign** node in Script Canvas generates a presigned URL that links to an Amazon S3 object that you specify\.